mmanciop/opentelemetry.io/content/en/blog/2026/packaging-first-repo.md

 ### Collector packaging

-We want to incorporate the OpenTelemetry Collector packages to live alongside the others.
+We will now work to add the OpenTelemetry Collector packages to the new repositories.
-Currently, .deb and .rpm Collector packages are published as release artifacts in the [Opentelemetry Collector Releases](https://github.com/open-telemetry/opentelemetry-collector-releases) repository.
+They are currently published under [opentelemetry-collector-releases](https://github.com/open-telemetry/opentelemetry-collector-releases).
 Track this [issue](https://github.com/open-telemetry/opentelemetry-collector-releases/issues/1561) for more information.

+### More languages and OBI

+Today, the Injector activates SDK-based auto-instrumentation for Java, .NET, Node.js, and Python.

+For languages without SDK auto-instrumentation — think Go, Rust, C++ — we will work with the [OpenTelemetry eBPF Instrumentation (OBI)](https://github.com/open-telemetry/opentelemetry-ebpf-instrumentation) folks to let OBI instrument applications using eBPF.

+The OpenTelemetry Injector also has plans to [support Ruby](https://github.com/open-telemetry/opentelemetry-injector/issues/367), so that might also happen in the foreseeable future!

 ## Thank you!

 A big thank you to the contributors who have participated in this effort.

-Thank you as well to the many reviewers of the packaging SIG proposal and initial implementation!
+Thank you as well to the many reviewers of the Packaging SIG proposal and initial implementation!